HWHapply/VID/README.md

     -h, --help
                         Show this help message and exit.
 ```
+Please be aware that it may take few minutes for vid to install all required packages in the first running.

 #### Docker image setup
 To simplify the setup process, we provide a Docker image that eliminates the requirement for manual environment configuration.
 Please follow the steps below to use the Docker image: